garciadelcastillo/-dashed-lines-for-processing-/README.md

 Still having trouble?
 [Read this](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).

 ## Hello Dash
-Let's take a look at a basic example on how to draw a simple dashed line now:
+Let's take a look at a basic example on how to draw a simple dashed line:

 ```java
 // Import the library